 6. Remove any virtual machine software

 Virtual machines help users to run other systems such as Windows and Linux on Mac.
 So Mac users can use Windows apps on Mac without the need to perchase another PC.
 However, the virtual machine software can sometimes cause conflict with physical optical drive.
-If your external DVD drive is not working on your Mac and you happen to have a virtual machine app on the computer, consider to remove the software.
+If your external CD/DVD drive is not working on your Mac and you happen to have a virtual machine app on the computer, consider to remove the software.

 7. Check System Information